-New Zealand Post Children’s Book Awards: Administered by Booksellers New Zealand these awards recognise and reward authors and illustrators of high quality New Zealand literature for children.
+New Zealand Book Awards for Children and Young Adults: These awards recognise and reward authors and illustrators of high quality New Zealand literature for children and young adults.
 Their first incarnation was as the New Zealand Government Publishing Awards, from 1982 to 1988.
 Held as part of the Children’s Book Festival, from 1990-96 the awards were known as the AIM Children’s Book Awards.
 From 1997-2014, New Zealand Post sponsored the event and awards.

-Sir Julis Vogel Awards: These are fan-voted awards for science-fiction, fantasy or horror fields.
+Sir Julius Vogel Awards: These are fan-voted awards for science-fiction, fantasy or horror fields.
 For a list of past winners, visit Christchurch City Libraries’ New Zealand Children’s Literary Prizes pages.

 Children’s Book Council of Australia Awards: Administered by the Children’s Book Council of Australia, these awards recognise excellence in Australian literature for children and young adults.
 From 1946 until 1951, there was only one category of book.
 In 1952 the Picture Book category was created, a Young Readers’ category in 1982, the Eve Pownall Award for Non-Fiction in 1993, and Early Childhood in 2001.

 Inky Awards: The Inkys are international awards for teenage literature, voted for online by readers of insideadog.com.au.
 There are three awards: the Golden Inky for an Australian book, the Silver Inky for an international book, and the Creative Reading Prize, won by a young person for a creative response to a book they love.
 The longlists are selected by the Centre for Youth Literature, a panel of six judges then selects the shortlist of six books (three Australian and three international).
 The shortlist is then open for online voting for 12 to 18 year olds.